KauzClay/docs-tap/supply-chain/platform-engineering/how-to/deploying-supply-chains/gitops-managed.hbs.md

 # Manage Supply Chains with GitOps

-This topic tells you how to manage SupplyChains using GitOps.
+This topic tells you how to manage SupplyChains by using GitOps.

 {{> 'partials/supply-chain/beta-banner' }}

 SupplyChains, especially the authoring resources SupplyChain, Component, and Tekton Pipeline/Tekton Task, are delivered to clusters using a Git repository and GitOps source promotion style.

 The expected flow is as follows: